Other Hickman Windsor, 5th Earl of Plymouth

 F, #28026, b.
 30 July 1792, d.
 20 July 1864

-Lady Mary Sackville was born on 30 July 1792.1 She was the daughter of John Frederick Sackville, 3rd Duke of Dorset and Arabella Diana Cope.1 She was baptised at St. George's Church, St. George Street, Hanover Square, London, England.1 She married, firstly, Other Archer Windsor, 6th Earl of Plymouth, son of Other Hickman Windsor, 5th Earl of Plymouth and Hon.
-Sarah Archer, on 5 August 1811.
-She married, secondly, Sir William Pitt Amherst, 1st Earl Amherst of Arracan, son of William Amherst and Elizabeth Paterson, on 25 May 1839 at Knole, Kent, England.1 She died on 20 July 1864 at age 71 at Bournemouth, Dorset, England, without issue.1 Her will (dated 21 April 1860 to 3 May 1864) was probated on 12 April 1865.1
+Lady Mary Sackville was born on 30 July 1792.1 She was the daughter of John Frederick Sackville, 3rd Duke of Dorset and Arabella Diana Cope.1 She was baptised at St. George's Church, St. George Street, Hanover Square, London, EnglandG.1 She married, firstly, Other Archer Windsor, 6th Earl of Plymouth, son of Other Hickman Windsor, 5th Earl of Plymouth and Hon.
+Sarah Archer, on 5 August 1811.3 She married, secondly, William Pitt Amherst, 1st Earl Amherst of Arracan, son of Lt.-Gen. William Amherst and Elizabeth Paterson, on 25 May 1839 at Knole, Kent, EnglandG.1 She died on 20 July 1864 at age 71 at Bournemouth, Dorset, EnglandG, without issue.1 Her will was proven (by probate) on 12 April 1865.1

 Citations